discordjs/guide/guide/interactions/registering-slash-commands.md

               .setRequired(true)))
 ```

 And there you have it.
 You've built the structure of a command that contains subcommand groups, subcommands, and required options.
-The only thing left to do is to register our new shiny `permissions` command.
+The only thing left to do is to register your new shiny `permissions` command.

-This is what it will look like if we tried to use `/permissions user get`:
+This is what it will look like if you tried to use `/permissions user get`:

 ![](./images/subcommand-option.png)